 When these misshapen cells travel through small blood vessels, they get stuck and block blood flow.
 This causes pain and other serious problems, such as infection, acute chest syndrome, and stroke.

 SCD is most common in West and Central Africa, where as many as 40 percent of people carry the genes for sickle cell disease, and up to 2 percent of all babies are born with a form of the disease.
 In Nigeria, with a population of about 177 million, about 150,000 babies with sickle cell disease are born each year.

-According to the Centers for Disease Control and Prevention, 90,000 to 100,000 people in the United States are living with SCD.
+, 90,000 to 100,000 people in the United States are living with SCD.
 Two million Americans carry the sickle cell genetic trait.

 Test Will Save Lives in Low-Resource Areas

 The new test, developed by Ashok A. Kumar, a postdoctoral fellow in the department of chemistry and chemical biology at Harvard University, and his colleagues, is a simple finger prick blood test.
 It provides results in 12 minutes and costs about 50 cents.

 The test, which is described in a paper published in Proceedings of the National Academy of Sciences, may help identify children with the disease before the start of acute symptoms.
 This will allow for more timely intervention, especially in low-resource areas.